Have you ever wondered why you think the way you do?

 4. Social Psychologist

-They explore topics such as conformity, prejudice, and
+They explore topics like conformity, prejudice, and group behavior.

 Educational